haikalkhairul/ig-to-xhs/README.md

 - Xiaohongshu login may require manual intervention if cookies or tokens are invalid.
 - Images are downloaded to an `imgs` directory in the project root.

+## Why?
+- To broaden the audience by reaching a new platform and tailoring content to its primary language, ensuring better engagement and resonance with the target community.

 ## Troubleshooting
 - If the Xiaohongshu login fails, ensure your cookies or token are valid.
 - For Selenium issues, verify that your ChromeDriver version matches your Chrome browser version.